woile/woile.github.io/posts/pycon-france-2019-experience/index.md

 **no matter how good intentions are at the beginning**.

 Technology, in the way's being used in some countries, is scary.
-Even scarier is that people are not aware of the dangers.
+What is even scarier is that people are not aware of the dangers.

 The only lesson I take from this is that **education** is key.
 The more education a person receives, the more resilient, and shielded they become